rweigel/phys305/flux.md

 %    > **Caution**: When dealing with electric and magnetic flux, don't think of the flow of particles -- just think about vectors.

-This tutorial is primarily a mathematical review of flux and requires the use of normal vectors, which were reviewed previously.
+This tutorial is primarily a mathematical review of flux and requires the use of normal vectors, which were reviewed previously in [Vectors](vectors.html#normal-unit-vectors).
 You will use electric flux, $\Phi_E$, when Gauss's law (Chapter 3) is covered and magnetic flux, $\Phi_B$, when the Biot--Savart law is covered (Chapter 5) and also when Faraday's law is covered (Chapter 7).
 Charged particle flux, $I$, will be used when computing current distributions for use in the Biot-Savart law (Chapter 5).

 Finally, electric and magnetic flux are a fundamental component of divergence and the divergence theorem, which is covered next.

 # Particle Flux

-In this section, the flux quantity is $\dot{N}$, which corresponds to a number of particles per second past a point, line, or area.
+In this section, the flux quantity is $\dot{N}$, which corresponds to a number of particles per second that flow past a point, line, or area.

 ## Past a point

 ### Example

 The particles shown as dots travel at a velocity of 1 m/s to the right.
-What is $\dot{N}$, the number of particles pass the _x_ in one second?
+What is $\dot{N}$, the number of particles pass the X in one second?

 <img src="figures/Flux-0D-1.svg"/>